 Unearthing buried hurts can feel tender.
 Loving‑kindness meditation offers a soft landing.
 While seated comfortably, silently repeat phrases like:

-- May I be happy.
+- May I be happy

-- May I be healthy and strong.
+- May I be healthy and strong

-- May I live with ease.
+- May I live with ease

 Making Sense of Your Meditation with a Journal

 If meditation opens a door to your inner world, journaling draws a map of what’s inside.
-Those quiet insights can disappear as quickly as they arrive; writing them down bridges silent awareness and real, practical wisdom.
+Those quiet insights can disappear as quickly as they arrive; writing them down bridges silent awareness and practical wisdom.

 Journaling is an active conversation with yourself.
 Turning abstract feelings into words helps you spot patterns, get to the root of triggers, and identify what truly matters.
 This is where meditation for self-discovery turns into ongoing personal growth.